 Should Christians read horoscopes?

 Do you know your astrological sign?
-Have you investigated the personality traits your Zodiac or "sun sign" supposedly says about you?
-It seems like everyone knows what astrological sign they are—including Christians.
-Horoscopes are like daily, personalized advice for each astrological sign, based on the changing positions of astrological bodies.
+It seems like everyone knows their astrological sign—including Christians.
 But do horoscopes provide any serious guidance?
 As Christians, should we read or trust horoscopes or even acknowledge astrological signs?

 Are horoscopes harmless fun?

-While there is no mention of horoscopes in the Bible, it does mention fortune-telling in Acts 16:16-18.
+While there's no mention of horoscopes in the Bible, it does mention fortune-telling in Acts 16.
 Paul and Silas encountered a slave girl who had a "spirit of divination and brought her owners much gain by fortune-telling" (v.
 16).
 She followed Paul and Silas around for days, crying out, "These men are servants of the Most High God, who proclaim to you the way of salvation" (v.
 17).
-She may have been right by that, but Paul still got annoyed by her and cast the spirit from her body in the name of Jesus (v.
-18).
-Why?
-Because she had a demonic spirit in her!
-Creepy, right?
+She may have been right about that, but Paul still cast the spirit from her body in the name of Jesus (v.
+18), freeing her from demonic possession.

-Rather than consulting horoscopes, we need to go directly to our Heavenly Father for advice and guidance.
-He loves us completely and unconditionally, knows all things, and has the power to help us individually in each of our unique lives (Romans 8).
+Rather than consulting horoscopes, we need to be prepared to fight spiritual battles and go directly to our Heavenly Father for advice and guidance.
+He loves us completely and unconditionally, knows all things, and has the power to help us in ways that are specific to each of our lives (Romans 8).

 ALSO SEE: